Art Stewart, MPM

 Art's perspective has been acquired from thirty years of experience across the spectrum of his profession, many of those years living and working in the vibrant innovation community of Boston's Route 128 tech beltway as well as in Washington, DC.
 Together with his pioneering clients, who were eager to re-order many of the old paradigms, they navigated through the swings of dramatic change for the U.S. tech world and the global business landscape.

-Having been involved in sustainability (via 'environmental management' then) and "CSR" during the seeding years of what is now the responsible business movement, Art has originated and/or collaborated on groundbreaking industry research and thought leadership as well as business processes and trainings.
+Having been involved in sustainability (via 'environmental management' then) and "CSR" during the seeding years of what is now the embodiment of the responsible business movement in Corporate Integrity-Impact (ESG), Art has originated and/or collaborated on groundbreaking industry research and thought leadership as well as business processes and trainings.
 His clients have been central players in the business, technology, and nonprofit advancements seen across a wide range of industries.

 He has served as an advisor to a diverse range of senior executives and organization leaders, supporting the M&A process, providing guidance during business or industry upheaval, and complementing the work of corporate counsel during legal or reputational challenges.

 As Management Consultant

-Art headed Corporate Development for a Boston-based management consulting firm focused on sustainable global supply chain transformation for Fortune 500 market leaders.
+Art headed Corporate Development for a Boston-based management consulting firm focused on global supply chain transformation for Fortune 1000 market leaders.
 Working with the CEO he conceptualized and built out a new functional unit, playing a key leadership role in the firm’s turnaround.
-He drove development of a next-generation supply chain transformation methodology that helped double sales revenue; the IP then became the firm’s corporate-wide brand moniker and unique viewpoint.
+He drove development of a next-generation supply chain methodology, framed within sustainability principles, that helped double sales revenue.
+That IP then became the firm’s brand moniker and market identity, enabling the CEO to later exit at an exceptional multiple.